lley154/littercoin/README.md

 merchant token mph:  10009086d699dfdd386ab1ddbfb6d6492228e039172f78af780f4686 merchant token name:  #4d65726368616e7420546f6b656e204c6974746572636f696e
 ```
-9. Using the Web VS Code explorer, select the lcValidator.hl file
+9. Using the Web VS Code explorer, open the lcValidator.hl file
 10. Replace the threadtoken mph, the merchant mph and owner pkh with the output from above.
 The other values remain the same so you don't need to update them unless you are changing the thread token name, littercoin token name and merchant token name.
 ```
 // Define thread token value